 Emily Izmirian has been involved with Goleta Education Foundation since 2008.
-Since becoming a board member, she has served on the Marketing and Governance committees and is currently involved with the Innovation Grant.
+Since becoming a board member, she has served on the Marketing and Governance committees and is currently involved with the Innovation Grants.
 She is the Volunteer Coordinator for GEF’s annual Lemon Run.

 Emily has a bachelor’s degree in English and minor in Psychology from The George Washington University.
 She moved to Santa Barbara to attend UCSB for a Masters of Education in Teaching.
 While at UCSB, Emily was impressed by Goleta schools and decided she wanted to work for the Goleta Union School District.
 Currently, she teaches sixth grade at Brandon School.
 She is on the UTP-G negotiations team, collaborating with the district team.
 She is passionate about improving the education of all students in GUSD schools.